Vigesimal: Software applications

 Open Location Code uses a word-safe version of base 20 for its geocodes.
 The characters in this alphabet were chosen to avoid accidentally forming words.
 The developers scored all possible sets of 20 letters in 30 different languages for likelihood of forming words, and chose a set that formed as few recognizable words as possible.
-The alphabet also is intended to reduce typographical errors by avoiding visually similar digits, and is case-insensitive.
+The alphabet is also intended to reduce typographical errors by avoiding visually similar digits, and is case-insensitive.